Anubhav990/Lock-TechFitness/README.md

 # Components

-Standalone Components
-These components are directly located in the components/ folder:
+Standalone Components: These components are directly located in the components/ folder:

 - Content.jsx
 - FAQ.jsx
 - FAQTWO.jsx
 - TechContent.jsx

-Folder-Based Components
-These components are organized within nested folders inside the components/ folder:
+Folder-Based Components: These components are organized within nested folders inside the components/ folder:

 - About.
 - blog